david-m-rosen/Preconditioners/README.md

 ## References

 We are making this software freely available in the hope that it will be useful to others.
-If you use SE-Sync in your own work, please cite our [paper](https://arxiv.org/abs/2207.05257), which describes the design of the inertia-corrected symmetric indefinite preconditioner implemented in the library:
+If you use our code in your own work, please cite our [paper](https://arxiv.org/abs/2207.05257), which describes the design of the inertia-corrected incomplete symmetric indefinite preconditioner implemented in the library:

 ```
 @misc{Rosen2022Accelerating,